 - The opportunity to take prerequisites needed for entry to other post-secondary institutions in consultation with the selected institution

 - A range of related services, including English and mathematics assessments and financial assistance

-The course or level students begin with depends on what they know and can do.
+The course or level you begin with begins on what you already know and can do.

-For example, students who want to register in courses for the BC Adult Graduation Diploma do not necessarily need all the ABE Advanced Certificate courses.
+For example, if you want to register in courses for the BC Adult Graduation Diploma, you do not necessarily need all the ABE Advanced Certificate courses.
 However, certain skills are needed to succeed in a course.
 Assessments are available for English and mathematics placement.